Official-EwE/.github/profile/README.md

 - [SURIMI project](https://github.com/Official-EwE/SURIMI-project)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[go to SURIMI Wiki](https://github.com/Official-EwE/SURIMI-project/wiki)

 The projects contain the Wiki pages and the Issues of the project.
-NOT THE CODE OR THE DATA
+NOT THE CODE OR THE DATA.
+[Official-EwE guidelines](dev-guidelines.md)